tomdu3/CI-project-1/README.md

   * From the source section drop-down menu, select the **main** branch and click on **save**.
   * Once the main branch has been selected and saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://tomdu3.github.io/smiling-depression/ or https://tomdu3.github.io/CI-project-1/
+The live link can be found here - https://tomdu3.github.io/smiling-depression/

 ## Issues and Bugs